 The Actuarial Mathematics degree at Stonehill equips students to become actuaries and pursue other analytics careers.
-It also prepares them to take the first four exams of the Casualty Actuarial Society and the Society of Actuaries.
+It also begins preparing them for the exams of the Casualty Actuarial Society and the Society of Actuaries.

 There is strong market demand for college graduates capable of applying mathematics, statistics, and financial theory in service of determining risk factors and risk levels in numerous fields.